How to deal with grounding in high frequency PCB design ?

 As mentioned above, the ground wire acts as a conductor and has a certain impedance.
 As the name suggests, the impedance is composed of two parts: resistance and inductive reactance, namely:

 The impedance of a conductor is a function of frequency, and as the frequency increases, the impedance increases rapidly.
-For high-speed digital circuits, the clock frequency of the circuit is very high, and the pulse signal contains a high frequency component, so a large voltage is generated on the ground line, and the ground line impedance is very disturbing to the digital circuit.
+For high-frequency speed digital circuits, the clock frequency of the circuit is very high, and the pulse signal contains a high frequency component, so a large voltage is generated on the ground line, and the ground line impedance is very disturbing to the digital circuit.

 In the PCB design of electronic products, suppressing or preventing ground interference is one of the most important issues to consider.
 The so-called interference must occur between different unit circuits, elelctronic components or systems, while ground-line interference refers to signal interference generated by means of a common ground.
 Note that the signals mentioned here usually refer to AC signals or hopping signals.
 There are many forms of ground interference.
 Some people have classified it into two categories: ground loop interference and common impedance interference.
 In fact, electromagnetic coupling interference of the ground loop should be added, so it is of three types.
 The figure below is a good illustration of the causes of the three types of ground interference.